 Meetings with neighborhood, business groups lead to another community meeting

-After these conversations, we will hold one or more follow-up large community meetings to provide updates for anyone interested in what’s emerged from those conversations.
+After these conversations, we will hold one or more follow-up large open houses to provide updates for anyone interested in what’s emerged from those conversations.
 At the same time, we will be having direct discussions with specific neighbors, including the Mt.
 Scott Learning Center, the 7-Eleven, and others as needed to address their specific concerns and develop any necessary strategies to ensure that the shelter is good neighbor.